MLMIP/CASTLE/README.md

 # SMILE
 ***
-## Interpretable deep graph panoramic attention-weaving learning enables accurate pathogenicity prediction of mutations at metal-binding sites
+## Improving mutation pathogenicity prediction of metal-binding sites in proteins with a panoramic attention mechanism
 ***

 SMILE is a novel framework based on depth map panoramic attention weaving learning, which significantly improves the prediction of metal binding site mutations.
 The core of SMILE effectiveness lies in the efficient induction of metalloprotein structures and the integration of multidimensional features.